 Thank you for visiting the Alachua County website.
 By clicking “Ok” you will be redirected to a non-County maintained website.
 Alachua County may not be responsible for the content at the site you are about to be linked to.

-The animals below are not currently available for adoption, but have been found by Alachua County Animal Services.
-If you have a lost pet and believe one of these animals may be yours, please contact Animal Services at (352) 264-6870.
+The animals below are not currently available for adoption, but have been found by Alachua County Animal Resources.
+If you have a lost pet and believe one of these animals may be yours, please contact Animal Resources at (352) 264-6870.

 View tips to help you find your animal.

-If you are interested in adopting a pet from Alachua County Animal Services, click the button below to view all of our available animals.
+If you are interested in adopting a pet from Alachua County Animal Resources, click the button below to view all of our available animals.

 View Adoptable Animals